EliFarrer/startup/Notes/backend.md

 - CAS (The one BYU uses)
 - OIDC (adds Authorization onto OAuth)

-Single sign on: use our credientials to log in
+Single sign on: use same credentials for multiple web apps.
+Federated login: login once and authToken used for multiple websites, like logging into gmail, youtube, google docs.
 - AuthO
 - Google
 - Facebook